 A simple question can help identify if you have an issue: how long have you been taking narcotic painkillers?
 If it’s more than seven days, it’s probably too long.
 The truth is that narcotics are not very effective for treatment of pain and there are usually better options.
 It’s almost impossible to become pain-free while taking them.

 In March, the Center for Disease Control was the latest authority to ring the alarm bells for physicians.
 They put out guidelines limiting the recommendations of narcotic pain medication prescription to three days, and almost never more than seven days of treatment.
 The government is also taking notice, as seen in Massachusetts where last year the population averaged four deaths per day due to accidental overdose of prescribed pain medications.
 State legislature passed a law this year limiting new narcotic prescriptions to seven days with an explicit goal of working to dramatically reduce the number of related deaths in the state.

-Despite not even working well, opioid medication is a serious problem in our society with side effects that can truly ruin, or even end, someone’s life.
+Despite not even working well, narcotic painkillers are a serious problem in our society with side effects that can truly ruin, or even end, someone’s life.
 For the first time since the discovery of penicillin, the average life expectancy for American males has begun to decline due to complications of opioid overdose.
 While it’s understandable to want to deal with pain, keep yourself informed and ask the right questions to keep yourself safe from possible opioid addiction and overdose.

 Walking the Walk